Non Cuba cigars: Current facts

 Do you have any questions?
 Contact me, I will be happy to answer your questions

-I am happy that I can provide you with this tool for free.
+I am pleased to be able to make this tool available to you free of charge.
 If you have any questions, just ask.
-Feel free to email me at genuss@zigarren.zone or feel free to leave a comment below (you must be registered and logged in to do so).
-One more hint: Please register at Zigarren.Zone Plus to get such useful articles in the future, I would be very happy about that.
-You can find the short registration form right below.
+You can email me at genuss@zigarren.zone or you can leave a comment below (you must be registered and logged in to do so).
+One more note: Please subscribe to Zigarren.Zone Plus so that you will receive such useful articles in the future, I would be very happy about that.
+You will find the short registration form below.

 ~ Vasilij Ratej